-&lt;sup>8 United States Office of Personnel Management Investigations Service 'Citizenship Laws of the World' in March 2001
+&lt;sup>9 United States Office of Personnel Management Investigations Service 'Citizenship Laws of the World' in March 2001

-3.6.9 Where there is strong evidence, either material or material and oral, that an applicant is South African, and the applicant displays poor knowledge of Zimbabwe and/or no Zimbabwean identity documents (or Zimbabwean documents that are clearly unreliable), it will normally be appropriate to proceed on the basis that the applicant is South African unless this is proved otherwise.
+- 3.6.8 Applicants who possess a South African passport, but assert that they are not entitled to it and provide a credible explanation of how they obtained it, possess Zimbabwean identity documents that are not clearly unreliable, and have a detailed knowledge of Zimbabwe, should generally be treated as Zimbabwean unless there are compelling reasons, other than possession of a South African passport, to believe that the applicant is entitled to reside in South Africa.
+The applicant's asylum/human rights claim should then be considered in accordance with the current Zimbabwe Operational Guidance Note. - 3.6.9 Where there is strong evidence, either material or material and oral, that an applicant is South African, and the applicant displays poor knowledge of Zimbabwe and/or no Zimbabwean identity documents (or Zimbabwean documents that are clearly unreliable), it will normally be appropriate to proceed on the basis that the applicant is South African unless this is proved otherwise.
 In such cases it will not be appropriate to grant asylum, Humanitarian Protection or Discretionary Leave on the basis of a fear of mistreatment in Zimbabwe.
 Applicants in this category should not be certified as clearly unfounded.